YasinSalehi06/instagram-reels-scraper/README.md

-# Instagram Reels Downloader
+# Instagram Reels Scraper
-**Instagram reels downloader** is a Python script that makes it easy to mass/bulk download videos from Instagram Reels.
+**Instagram reels Scraper** is a Python script that makes it easy to mass/bulk download videos from Instagram Reels.
 Using Selenium WebDriver, this script automates the process of logging into Instagram and saving your favorite reels directly to your device.

 https://github.com/user-attachments/assets/ce8100cb-36e9-46df-9dec-94f6c424cd8e